Mentra-Community/MentraOS-Extended-Example-App/README.md

 #### Subscribing to events

-You can listen for transcriptions, translations, and other events within the onSession function.
+You can listen for transcriptions, translations, settings updates, and other events within the onSession function.

+#### Authenticated Webview

+The app can provide an authenticated webview endpoint for users:

+- Access the webview at `/webview`
+- Authentication is handled automatically for AugmentOS users
+- The current AugmentOS user is available at request.authUserId
+- Create a web interface that allows users to interact with your app's functionality

+#### Tool Calls

+Your app can respond to tool calls via `handleToolCall` in your code:

+- Define custom tools that can be called by AugmentOS
+- Each tool takes specific parameters and returns a result
+- Tools can perform operations on your application's data
+- Properly handle authentication and validation in your tool implementations